 In the primary suite, the designer used a mix of vintage and new décor to add personality.
-Asian-inspired blue and white porcelain accents dot the décor, and Greek-key patterned carpeting-a favorite motif of Loperfido's-adds warmth to the space.
+Asian-inspired blue and white porcelain accents dot the space, and Greekkey patterned carpeting-a favorite motif of Loperfido's-adds warmth to the room.
 "Mrs. Alger commented that she feels like this room is the perfect balance of masculine and feminine and equally reflects them both," she says.
 "Which is obviously a great compliment.
 I love the room-it feels very tranquil."